 Blocking means soaking your finished object in lukewarm water, gently squeezing out the excess water and pinning it out to the dimensions given in the pattern.

 I soak my knits in lukewarm water with a little bit of wool wash added, but you can use just water if you prefer.
 Fully submerge your knitwear until it is soaked through and leave to soak for 20 minutes, or until you remember to take it out!

 Gently lift it out of the water and squeeze the water out by hand.
 Once you have most of the water out, lay out your knit on a towel.
 Roll up the towel with the item inside and then walk up and down the rolled up towel to squeeze out the excess water.
 Unroll the towel and lay out your knit on a flat surface.
 I either use the spare bed or lay a dry towel on the carpet.
 I am always tempted to invest in some of the foam mats that you see in garden centres for kids to play on, but I haven’t really needed them yet.
 In the summer I often put a towel on the decking and dry my knits in the sun.
 Dry in half the time and it saves on indoor space!

 Pinning out your knitting is very important when you want your finished object to be a certain size or shape, or when blocking lace.
 For shawls, such as this one, I place a few pins along the straight edges to hold the shape while stretching out the body until the stitch pattern of the lace looks as intended.
 I then pin out any points along the bottom edge to help give them definition.

 Leave until dry before removing the pins then leave for a further few hours to give the yarn chance to relax if necessary.

 The shawl is now the correct size, the lace is transformed and the bind off edge is lying flat!

 Have I converted you to the magic of blocking?
-Share your success stories with me in the comments below or use the hashtag #CreateRelaxUnwind on Instagram.
+I’d love to here your thoughts!
+You can share your success stories with me in the comments below or by using the hashtag #SlowSimpleCreative over on Instagram.